 Report Writing for Municipalities

-Good reports to council enable councilors to make the best decisions.
-While staff writers have deep technical knowledge, they are often unable to communicate key issues and recommendations clearly and simply to a busy, non-technical reader.
-Too often councilors must read stacks of reports that are rambling and unclear.
+Good reports to council enable councillors to make the best decisions.
+While staff writers may have deep technical knowledge, they are often unable to communicate key issues and recommendations clearly and simply to busy, non-technical readers.
+Too often councillors must read stacks of reports that are rambling and unclear.

-We suggest a workshop size of 12 to 15 participants to allow for individual coaching.
+We recommend a course size of 15 to 20 participants to encourage healthy group interaction and allow for individual coaching.

-- Use our helpful framework to quickly organize your reports
+- use our helpful template to quickly structure your reports

 What to expect

-We know that people learn best by doing, so this workshop gives you many opportunities to practice as you learn.
-You participate in both group and individual projects and receive coaching from your facilitator.
-Bring samples of your own documents to assess your writing and set goals for improvement.
-You also plan and write a report on a topic of your choice so that you can immediately apply your new skills.
+We know people learn best by doing, so this course gives you many opportunities to practice as you learn.
+You participate in both group and individual learning projects and receive coaching from your facilitator.
+You use samples of your own council reports to assess your writing and pinpoint areas for improvement.
+As well, you plan and write a report on a topic of your choice so you can immediately apply your new skills.

-You receive a handy laminated tip sheet and a comprehensive manual containing checklists and other job aids to help transfer what you have learned to your back-at-work writing.
+You receive a comprehensive manual containing checklists and other job aids to help transfer what you have learned to your back-at-work writing.